mike99mac/minimy-mike99mac/hardware/README.md

 Baltic birch plywood is subject to tearout.
 To avoid that as much as possible, perform the following steps:
 - Drill 10 pilot holes from the back in the center of each hole with a 1/16" bit.
 - Turn drill press speed up to 2100 RPMs.
-- Set fence to 2.67" to the drill bit (TODO: check this against Easel)
+- Use the template which fits above the decorative molding.
 - Drill holes in the front with sharp Forstner bits:
   - 2 holes for jacks:   11/32 (0.344")
   - 3 holes for buttons:  9/32 (0.281")